wubw/BinweiBlog/2019/azure_security.rst

 * Azure Load Balancer: With Azure Load Balancer, you can scale your applications and create high availability for your services.
 * Azure Traffic Manager: Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
 * Azure Application Proxy: Azure Active Directory's Application Proxy provides secure remote access to on-premises web applications.
 After a single sign-on to Azure AD, users can access both cloud and on-premises applications through an external URL or an internal application portal.
-* Network Layer Controls
-* Route Control and Forced Tunneling
+* Route Control and Forced Tunneling: Forced tunneling lets you redirect or "force" all Internet-bound traffic back to your on-premises location via a Site-to-Site VPN tunnel for inspection and auditing.
-* Virtual Network Security Appliances
+* Virtual Network Security Appliances: Use your favorite network virtual appliances in Azure
-* Azure Virtual Network
+* Azure Virtual Network: Your private network in the cloud
-* Express Route
+* Express Route: Experience a faster, private connection to Azure
-* Azure Load Balancer
-* Internal DNS
-* Azure DNS
+* Internal DNS & Azure DNS
-* Log Analytics NSGs

 Data Protection
 ------------------